asgardeo/asgardeo-auth-react-sdk/README.md

 ```

 ### httpRequestAll
 This method is used to send multiple http requests at the same time.
 This works similar to `axios.all()`.
-An array of config objects need to be passed as the argument and an array of responses will be returned in a `Promise` in teh order in which the configs were passed.
+An array of config objects need to be passed as the argument and an array of responses will be returned in a `Promise` in the order in which the configs were passed.

 ```javascript
 auth.httpRequestAll(configs).then(responses => {